thephpleague/flysystem/v2/security.md

 ## Vulnerability Response

 Your report will be acknowledged within 2 business days.
-Any information shared with the security team stays will not be shared with other parties except as required to get the issue fixed or to coordinate a vendor response.
-As a security issue moves through our process, during which the reporter will be kept up-to-date.
+Any information shared with the security team will not be shared with other parties except as required to get the issue fixed or to coordinate a vendor response.
+As a security issue moves through our process, the reporter will be kept up-to-date.

 Our goal is to disclose bugs as soon as possible once a user mitigation is available.
 We will set a disclosure date once the bug is well-understood (in consultation with